 Before entering private practice, Ross served on active duty in the U.S. Navy as a Judge Advocate General’s Corps officer (JAG) throughout the Pacific, the Middle East and in Europe.
 Ross received his undergraduate degree from Vanderbilt University and graduated summa cum laude from the University of Tennessee College of Law.
 He and his wife Anna have three children.

-Prior to her current business development, attorney recruiting and strategic planning role at Latitude, Candice served as Chief Ethics Officer & in-house counsel at multi-billion dollar financial services companies, an executive in a national legal services company, a litigation attorney at a leading regional law firm, and as the founder of a legal consulting firm.
+Prior to joining Latitude, Candice served as Chief Ethics Officer & in-house counsel at multi-billion dollar financial services companies, an executive in a national legal services company, a litigation attorney at a leading regional law firm, and as the founder of a legal consulting firm.

 She has served in leadership roles in a number of civic and professional organizations, including as president of the Nashville-chapter of the Lawyers’ Association for Women.
 Candice is a frequent speaker on attorney career development, law firm & legal department organizational improvement, attorney retention, and ethics & compliance.

 Candice began her legal career at the law firm of Miller & Martin PLLC, where she practiced business litigation and commercial bankruptcy law.
 She later accepted a position as Executive Director with a national legal services placement firm, directing the operations of the company’s headquarters office, and then also took on the role of Vice President for Recruitment and Placement, managing all corporate employees across five offices nationwide.
 Following this, Candice served as Vice President & Corporate Counsel, and ultimately as the Chief Ethics Officer, for Ceridian Corporation (a $5B+ mkt cap global financial services company), and its sister company, Comdata (a $3B+ mkt cap global payment processing company), where she oversaw operational ethics compliance worldwide, created and led ethics training programs for employees, and managed internal investigations.